The Blob (film series)

 The Blob franchise consists of American science fiction monster-horror films, including the Steve McQueen-led original, its campy comedic sequel, and its remake.
-Based on an original story by Irving H. Millgate, the plot centers around the invasion of Earth by an amoeboidal creature from a different planet that emerges from a meteorite and feasts on anything that it comes into contact with.
+Based on an original story by Irving H. Millgate, the plot centers around the invasion of Earth by an amoeboidal alien from outer space that emerges from a meteorite and feasts on anything that it comes into contact with.
 The story of each installment includes the resistance of the planet's inhabitants, and their attempts to thwart the monster's advances.

-The 1958 original film was met initially with mixed critical reception, but was a financial successes at the box office making a large return for the studio despite its B-movie micro-sized production budget.
-Becoming more popular than the top-billed movie in its debut double feature release, The Blob (1958) has been deemed a horror classic of U.S. cinema, by modern day critics who cite its influence over contemporary movies.
+The 1958 original film was met initially with mixed critical reception, but was a financial successes at the box office, making a large return for the studio despite its B-movie micro-sized production budget.
+Becoming more popular than the top-billed film in its debut double feature release, The Blob (1958) has been deemed a horror classic of U.S. cinema, by modern-day critics who cite its influence over contemporary films.

 Its 1972 sequel was likewise met with mixed reception from critics, and ultimately lost money at the box office.
 In the years since, criticisms regarded the change of genre, its comedy style, and the inclusion of hippie plotlines calling it a "relic" of its time; while the cast and their performance were stated as being notable.

 The 1988 remake was also met with mixed reviews from critics, while being deemed a box office bomb upon its release.
-Despite these early reactions, the movie has gained a following of fans, and is often regarded as one of the greatest remakes in the history of horror films, earning its classification as a cult classic by modern film critics; some even considering it better than the original.
+Despite these early reactions, the film has gained a following of fans, and is often regarded as one of the greatest remakes in the history of horror films, earning its classification as a cult classic by modern film critics; some even consider it better than the original.

 As of 2015, a reboot film was said to have been in development.